 • Be sure to adhere to guidance from each employer, school, or department you are engaging with.
 Each organization you encounter may offer specific guidance for using generative AI relevant to their population.

 • Practice responsible, ethical AI use.
-Many centers and initiatives across Harvard University are addressing AI and Ethics.
+Many centers and initiatives across Harvard University are engaged in addressing AI and ethics.
 We recommend practicing responsible AI use by reviewing Harvard’s OUE Generative AI policiesHUIT’s GuidelinesGSAS Academic Integrity policies, and HES Academic Integrity guidelines.
 For comprehensive information on university-wide research, policy and educational initiatives, visit the AI at Harvard website and explore the many AI centers and initiatives at Harvard.

 Learn more about using AI with: